-Lee Wilson was born in 1864 to Francis and Nancy Ann Slaughter.
-She and her husband Sam, a for real cowboy who drove cattle on the Chisholm trail, built a home in Burnet, county Texas, a home now located underneath Lake Inks, near Kingsland.
-She worked as a “bone woman” collecting the desiccated bones of bison and other critters to be ground as fertilizer while Sam rode the long hard trail north to the railroads in Kansas.
-There on the Colorado river, they raised a large family.
+Lee Wilson was born in 1864 to Francis and Nancy Ann (Elkins) Slaughter.
+She and her husband Sam, a for real cowboy who drove cattle on the Chisholm trail, built a home in Burnet County Texas.
+She worked as a “bone woman” collecting the desiccated bones of bison and other critters to be ground as fertilizer while Sam rode the long hard trail driving cattle north to the railroads in Kansas.
+There on the Colorado River, they raised a large family, giving birth to my great-grandmother, Jessie Jewel, in 1901.
+It was a life not without it’s tragedies, losing her son Roy at age 19 in 1914, and a daughter again in 1918.

 I began composing this letter while visiting the cemetery where she and Sam are interred.
-Hoover’s Valley Cemetery, near a ghost town of the same name, near Kingsland, Texas.
-Hoover’s Valley is also the resting place of the Whitlock family, unfortunate victims of an Indian attack in 1870, which I intend to cover in a separate post
+Hoover’s Valley Cemetery, near a ghost town of the same name, a few miles from Kingsland, Texas.
+Hoover’s Valley is also the resting place of the Whitlock family, unfortunate victims of an Indian attack in 1870, which I intend to cover in a separate post.

-The Wilson homestead, underneath Lake Inks since 1938 when the Inks Dam was completed.
-This print was from a photo, the original drawn on commission by well-know Texas artist Ira Kennedy.
+The Wilson homestead has been underneath Lake Inks since 1938 when the Inks Dam was completed.
+Lee would have lived long enough to watch it vanish beneath the rising water.
+This print was from a photo, the original drawing on commission by well-known Texas artist Ira Kennedy.
 My great grandmother Hallmark was a little girl holding a doll in the photo, she insisted on being left out of the drawing.
-Check out Grandpa, that dude is THE COWBOY .
+Check out Grandpa, that dude is THE COWBOY.
 Awesomeness.

 If only I could speak to you, what would I say?
 Would I try to explain the world in which I dwell?
 Or would I simply wish to sit and hear of your life?

-I would ask about what you thought about on those long, hot days, as a young woman, gathering bones to to be ground as fertilizer to earn a subsistence.
-Earning a hard living pulling the fuel for the fires of life from a land that gave away nothing, but requireds the blood, sweat and soul of every living thing that has ever called it home.
-But a land each day offers vistas of such raw beauty as to be breathtaking.
+I would ask about what you thought about on those long, hot days, as a young woman, gathering bones to be ground as fertilizer to earn a subsistence.
+Earning a hard-living pulling the fuel for the fires of life from a land that gave away nothing, but required the blood, sweat, and soul of every living thing that has ever called it home.
+But a land each day offers vistas of such raw beauty and displays of power as to be breathtaking.